Drakensberg Boys' Choir School: Concert tours

 The Drakensberg Boys' Choir performing at the Media24 Centre in Cape Town in 2015.

 The choir has presented concerts in the United States and across Europe and, by Papal request, at the Vatican City.
 They have also performed with South Korean artist Lee Moon-se.
 Every year, boys from the choir embark on an international tour.
 Recent locations for tours have included the United Kingdom, the United States, and Japan.
 While on tour, they often collaborate with other local youth choirs.
+In 1973 and 1975 the choir attended the Zimriya, the world choir festival, in Israel.
+On both occasions it was voted the best choir there.
+Other destinations in the 1970's included the UK, Holland, Belgium, and the Seychelles islands.

 Notable alumni

 The Bala Brothers, the South African vocal trio, attended Drakensberg Boys Choir School in the 1980s and 90s.
 In 1988, six years before the end of Apartheid, the oldest brother, Zwai, was the first black student admitted to the school.

 Jean-Philip Grobler, an indie electronic synthpop artist, sang in the Drakensberg Boys' Choir before moving to Brooklyn, NY to make music as St. Lucia.

 Ralph Schmidt went on to become the director of the Mzansi Youth Choir, which appeared in America's Got Talent.

+Swazi musician Manana won a Grammy Award for contributions to Burna Boy's album Twice as Tall.